Bringing memory to Boolean networks: a unifying framework: Update modes for dynamics with memory

-In the trajectory shown, all components are first updated once with using the memory of the initial state.
+In the trajectory shown, all components are first updated once with using the memory of the initial state (as done in the previous example).
 Then, the first component is updated again based on the most recent value of components 1, 2, but using the previous state of component 3 ($V^4_3=1$, i.e., the time just before the last update of $3$).
-Indeed, with $V^4 = $, we obtain $s^a=x_1^3x_2^3x_3^1=110$ and $\IntervalNetwork(110)_1 = 0$.
-Thus, $x^4=011$. \end{example}
+Indeed, with $V^4 = $, we obtain $s^4=x_1^3x_2^3x_3^1=110$ and $\IntervalNetwork(110)_1 = 0$.
+Thus, $x^4=011$.
+It can be seen that the trajectories in this example and the previous one are equivalent.
+Intuitively, updating the read component based on the write component corresponds to updating the value in $V^a$. \end{example}

-\subsection{Cuttable updates}
+\subsubsection{Cuttable updates}

 Finally, we consider the cuttable update mode introduced in \cite{cuttable}, which generalizes the interval update mode by considering a finer description of the delay of state changes.
 Essentially, with the interval update mode, a component can have a delay to apply (transmit) its state change.
 Once it is transmitted (the read node is updated), all the components of the network will read its new state.
-The cuttable update mode allows to have different delays of transmission for each component of the network.
+The cuttable update mode allows having different delays of transmission for each component of the network.
 Thus, instead of having a read node per component, there is a read node per pair of components.
 The read node copies the state of the (unique) write node of components asynchronously.
 Hence, after a change of state of a component $i$ has been fired, there can be moments whenever a component $j$ has access to its newer state, while another component $k$ has access to its previous state.

+Let us recall the definition of an $E$-extension of a Boolean network $f$.
+For simplicity, let us define $E$ as the set of pairs $(i,j)$ such that component $i$ influences the value of component $j$ (i.e., $x_i$ is involved in the function $f_j$).
+It is possible to define the BN $\Tilde f:\B^{n+|E|} \to \B^{n+|E|}$ such that